Interim CEO, Pacific Hydro

 Managing Director, Sunwiz

-Warwick has been contributing to the solar industry since 2005, through previous roles in ANZSES (Victorian Treasurer) and SEIA (NSW President).
-Currently Warwick is the Chair of the CEC’s Domestic PV Directorate and sits on the CEC’s PV Leadership Committee and Policy & Advocacy Advisory Committee.
-Warwick is also Australia’s representative to an International Energy Agency PV Task, and contributes to the APVI and ASC.
-In 2011 the ASC recognised Warwick’s pro-bono contribution to overturning the NSW Government’s retrospective feed-in tariff legislation with an Industry Leadership award.
+Warwick has been contributing to the solar industry since 2005, through previous roles in ANZSES (Victorian Treasurer), SEIA (NSW President) and as the Chair of the CEC's PV Directorate.
+Warwick also sits on the CEC's Distributed Energy Leadership Forum and is Australia's representative to an International Energy Agency PV Task.
+In 2011, the ASC recognised Warwick's pro-bono contribution to overturning the NSW Government's retrospective feed-in tariff legislation with an Industry Leadership award.

 Managing Director - Suntrix

 Jenny is Managing Director of Suntrix, a solar PV company with head office in South Australia and operating in SA, VIC and NSW.
 Jenny established Suntrix in 2009 and drives the strategic direction of the company, with a focus on commercial solar, battery storage and solar/energy monitoring.
 Jenny is a regular speaker at renewable energy conferences, has worked in management roles for over 15 years and is a member of a number of committees and not-for-profit boards.

 Jenny was the winner of the National Telstra Business Women’s Entrepreneur Award in 2016, as well as the South Australian Overall Telstra Business Woman of the Year.
 Her personal and professional drivers are around renewable energy, women in business and supporting start-up entrepreneurs.